 Clinical trials are research studies that evaluate whether a new drug, treatment, or combination of treatments is safe, effective and possibly better than the current standard-of-care.
-Today, they are how science is used to prove new treatments safety and effectiveness against current treatments.
-Almost all cancer drugs being used today to help patients were tested and released through clinical trials.
+Clinical trials are the way that new treatments are tested for safety and efficacy—and the only route to regulatory approval.

-It is important to investigate all of your treatment options especially for those whose cancer has not responded to standard treatments.
+As a patient with cancer, it is important to investigate all of your treatment options, especially when the cancer has not responded to standard treatments.

 Lymphomas are referred to as “blood” cancer or “liquid” tumors

 Lymphomas are cancers that develop in the blood and lymphatic system.
-They are commonly referred to as “blood” cancer or “liquid tumors” rather than solid tumor like breast, prostate, colon, etc. Lymphomas have two main types- Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).
+They are commonly referred to as “blood” cancer or “liquid tumors” rather than solid tumors like breast, prostate, colon, etc. There are two main types of lymphomas— Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).

-Hodgkin lymphoma can be found in the blood and bone marrow.
+Hodgkin lymphoma occurs in the blood and bone marrow.
 It is distinctive from other lymphomas largely due to the presence of large cancerous cells called Reed-Sternberg cells.
 Hodgkin lymphoma is one of the most curable forms of cancer.

-- T lymphocytes (T cells)- multiple functions, help B lymphocytes make antibodies
+- T lymphocytes (T cells) perform multiple functions, including helping B lymphocytes make antibodies

-The most common types of NHL in adults are diffuse large B-cell lymphoma (a more aggressive form) and follicular lymphoma (a slower or“indolent” form).
-More rare types are mycosis fungoides and Sézary syndrome that start in the blood cells in the skin and others that start in white blood cells in the brain, spinal cord, or eye.
+The most common types of NHL in adults are diffuse large B-cell lymphoma (a more aggressive form) and follicular lymphoma (a slower or “indolent” form).
+There are more rare types of NHL, including mycosis fungoides and Sézary syndrome, which start in the blood cells in the skin.
+There are also other forms of NHL that start in white blood cells in the brain, spinal cord, or eye.
 Learn more from the Leukemia & Lymphoma Society

 History of Lymphoma Research

-Hodgkin and NHL are named after Thomas Hodgkin, who in 1832, recognized abnormalities in the lymphatic system, although it may have been described by others as early as 1666.
-He studied seven patients who had enlarged but painless lymph nodes, and presented his findings to the Medical and Chirurgical Society in London in 1832, and his findings were subsequently published.
-In 1856, Samuel Wilks reported on a further set of patients with the same disease described by Hodgkin, and it was not until 1965 that he published a paper calling the condition “Hodgkin’s disease,” in honor of Hodgkin.
+Hodgkin and NHL are named after Thomas Hodgkin, who in 1832, recognized abnormalities in the lymphatic system, although other scientists had described NHL as early as 1666.
+Hodgkin studied seven patients who had enlarged but painless lymph nodes and presented his findings to the Medical and Chirurgical Society in London in 1832.
+His findings were subsequently published.
+In 1856, Samuel Wilks reported on another set of patients with the same disease described by Hodgkin.
+Wilks later published a paper, in 1965, in which he coined the term “Hodgkin’s disease,” in honor of Hodgkin.
 In 1872, Hodgkin’s lymphoma was seen at the microscopic level, and the significance of Reed-Sternberg cells were discovered in 1898.

 Current Lymphoma Research

 Genetic tests have been developed to identify DNA changes that can cause disease.
-Such tests can identify lymphoma cells based on changes such as chromosome translocations or rearrangements, or specific gene mutations.
-These tests can detect lymphoma in biopsies and determine the type so treatments can be more targeted, help predict growth rate, and measure treatment success and chance of relapse.
+These tests can identify lymphoma cells based on changes, such as chromosome translocations or rearrangements, or specific gene mutations.
+These tests can detect lymphoma in biopsies and determine the specific lymphoma type so that treatments can be more targeted.
+These tests also help predict how quickly the cancer is growing and spreading, while also being able to measure treatment success and the chance of relapse.
 Learn More from the National Cancer Institute

-As researchers gain insight into lymphoma cells they are developing drugs that target specific parts of these cells, that may result in fewer side effects, and be effective when chemotherapy fails.
+As researchers gain more insight into lymphoma cells, they are developing drugs that target specific parts of these cells, with the goal of creating a treatment with fewer side effects and another treatment option when chemotherapy fails.
 Monocolonal antibodies are a type of immunotherapy that targets specific proteins on the lymphoma cell surface or use antibodies to direct drugs into the cancer cells to destroy them while causing little damage to normal body tissues.
-Other potential treatments include antibiotics, vaccines and chemotherapy combinations.
-There are many current clinical trials that are testing these newer therapies and that provide new hope for lymphoma patients.
+Other potential treatments for lymphoma include antibiotics, vaccines, and chemotherapy combinations.
+There are many current clinical trials that are testing these newer therapies, providing new hope for lymphoma patients.
 Learn more from the American Society of Clinical Oncology

 Genetic tests can detect lymphoma in biopsies and determine the type.